owncast/owncast.github.io/docs/plugins/permissions.md

 2. The admin reviews them when enabling.
 Owncast's plugin detail page lists each permission with a human-readable description.

 3. The host enforces them at runtime.
-Calling `owncast.chat.send(...)` without `chat.send` in your manifest never reaches Owncast: the host logs the denial and the call returns an empty or zero value (calls that return nothing become silent no-ops).
+Calling `owncast.chat.send(...)` without `chat.send` in your manifest never reaches Owncast: the host logs the denial and the call does nothing.
+Mutating calls that report an outcome raise an error (moderation, `users.register`, `auth.grantSession`, `kv.set`, `videoConfig.write`, `actions.add`, `actions.clear`, and every `sql` method), readers return an empty or zero value, and calls that return nothing become silent no-ops. `fs.write`, `fs.delete`, and `storage.upload` report failure in their return value instead of raising.

 4. The host catches drift.
 Your built plugin declares the permissions it uses at runtime.
 The host compares that against the manifest and refuses to load the plugin if the runtime asks for more than the manifest grants.
 You can't sneak in extra access by swapping out the plugin file after the fact.